ICWallis/tutorial-publication-ready-figures/README.md

 When you are finished with Juypter Notebook, you can close the browser window and go back to the prompt/terminal to kill the process with CTRL + C.

-When you come back to the tutorial at a later date, you will probably have to activate the plttut environment again before launching Juypter Notebook.
+When you come back to the tutorial at a later date, you will probably have to activate the figtut environment again before launching Juypter Notebook.

 **Other useful commands**